-- Search and select Azure Active Directory > Properties > Tenant ID in the Azure portal.
+- Search and select Azure Active Directory > Overview > Tenant ID in the Azure portal.

 If you don't have a tenant associated with your account, you'll see a GUID under your account name.
 You won't be able to do actions like registering apps until you create an Azure AD tenant.